LironEr/bundlemon/README.md

 - [Authorize `BundleMon`](https://bundlemon.now.sh/setup-github) and copy the token
 - Add the token to `BUNDLEMON_GITHUB_TOKEN` environment variable in your CI

-> The token is not passed to BundleMon service, ONLY used to communicate with Github
+> The token is not passed to BundleMon service, ONLY used to communicate with GitHub

 ## Using hash in file names?